Skip to content

 0.9% NaCl 0.9 g : 100 mL

 A concentration like 250 mg/5 mL tells you exactly how much drug is in how much liquid.
-This is your stock ratio — the foundation of every liquid medication calculation.
+This is your stock ratio — write it as a fraction before starting any calculation.

 Unit Rates